mautrix/docs/bridges/general/troubleshooting.md

 On the bridge side, the config field is `appservice` -> `ephemeral_events`.
 The registration file given to the homeserver must also have the `de.sorunome.msc2409.push_ephemeral` field set to true.
-After MSC2409 is approved, the registration file field will be called `push_ephemeral` with no prefix.
+For servers implementing the final spec, the registration file field will be called `receive_ephemeral` with no prefix.
 If it's not set, you can either set it manually, or regenerate the registration after setting `ephemeral_events` to true in the bridge config.
 Remember to restart the homeserver after modifying the registration file.